-- When offered, complete CIT Research Seminar course (CNIT 58100-CIT) in first semester.
+- During Semester 1 - When offered, complete CIT Research Seminar course (CNIT 58100-CIT) in first semester.
 Repeat in second semester if you have not yet identified a research or direct project area of focus.

-- Defend your proposal to your examining committee.
+- By the End of Semester 3 - Defend your proposal to your examining committee.
 This must occur in your next to last semester.

 IMPORTANT RESTRICTION: It is required that the proposal and thesis/project, respectively, be completed in separate semesters.
 You cannot do the proposal and thesis.project in one semester.
 This is a quality management policy.

 By the End of Week 3 in Your Last Semester - You must declare your degree candidacy.
 Each semester, the university declares a deadline for completing this step, and late fees or delays to the next semester may result if you miss the deadlines.
 See Kari Ludwig in the main CIT office to declare your degree candidacy the first week.
 After that, you have to register for candidacy yourself -- Stacy can explain how.
 There is an absolute deadline to declaring candidacy.